 Wondering if this could be the best solution for you?
 Check out our software for free by registering here.

 Business plan tip #7: Ask someone to proof-read your plan

 For your business plan to convince lenders and investors, it's crucial to have a concise and direct tone, and to avoid any professional jargon.

 Along with making sure you haven't missed any spelling or grammatical mistakes, having your work proof-read by someone whose not familiar with your industry will allow you to make sure you haven't used any obscure language.
 Lenders and investors are generally not experts in your area, therefore it's important for you to make the content easily digestible.

-We hope our 7 tips for writing your business plan were helpful, and that you will be able to create a tailored and effective business plan to convince lenders and investors.
+We hope our 7 business plan tips were helpful, and that you will be able to create a tailored and effective business plan to convince lenders and investors.

-Please do not hesitate to get in touch if you have any questions.
+Please do not hesitate to get in touch if you have any questions regarding our business plan tips.
 We'll be happy to help!